AyoubMazouz/powershell-cheat-sheet/README.md

 # PowerShell Cheat Sheet:

-###### PSCheatSheet is a Web App made with React, it features a list of 400+ PowerShell command as well as sort description and it cmdlet and also the type of the command, while searching you can filter the result using a few options, on clicking on any command name you'll be redirected to another page to see in dept description with examples for different parameters.
+###### PSCheatSheet is a Web App made with React, it features a list of **400+ PowerShell command** as well as short description and it cmdlet and also the type of the command, you can _search_ by _command name_ or _cmdlet_ while searching you can _filter_ the result using _options_ on the top right side, on _clicking_ on any command name you'll be redirected to another page to see in dept description with examples for different parameters.

 ### How to run: